ProgrammerDan/civcraft-vm/README.md

-# civcraft-vm
+# Devoted-vm
-Virtual Machine appliance using Vagrant and puppet to auto provision a Civcraft-compatible testing machine
+Virtual Machine appliance using Vagrant and puppet to auto provision a Devoted-compatible testing machine

 ---------

 **DISCLAIMER:** Use of this VM appliance indicates you agree with Minecraft's EULA!
 If you don't, or don't know what I'm talking about, don't use this VM appliance until you do, and can agree with it.

+(Fuck Microsoft.
+Fuck the EULA.
+I don't want Minecraft 2 @MS Execs)

 ----------------

-My target for this is to get as far along the path to having a working, running Civcraft server at the end of the script as possible.
+My target for this is to get as far along the path to having a working, running Devoted server at the end of the script as possible.
 What I have so far:

 1. Basic VM provisioning